LlamaTuna/ei-parse/README.md

 # ei-parse
-Parse the base 64 encoded URL's  from Apple Safari
+GUI program to parse the base 64 encoded URL's  from Apple Safari and output to a CSV.